Madhuvanthi-Srikanth/POLITICAL-CONTENT-COLLECTOR/README.md

 • Install newsAPI using pip install

 # How to run
-This project is done using python.
 Run the .py file to get the output.

 # Output
-Only political content is extracted from the news feed and the analysis is done on it.
-You get the sentiment analysis of each webpage.
+Political content is extracted from the news feed and the analysis is done on it.